Hypertrophy Training Systems

 • Reduce overuse

-• Improve stimulus quality
+• Improve the quality of the stimulus

 Where Most Lifters Go Wrong